 ● Indulgent doggy basket.
 You will find this in each cottage, complete with blankets and towels exclusively for your fur friend, naturally

-● Although fur friends cannot go upstairs, they certainly have full rein on ground floor
+● Although fur friends cannot go upstairs, they certainly have full rein on the ground floor

 ● The garden is not only a great place to rest weary paws, but it also is kitted out with a hose for cleaning muck off those who undertake adventurous outings (and more on that shortly)